Why is this important?

 Some hospital treatment is free of charge for everyone who needs it, regardless of how long they have been or intend to stay in the UK.
 This is:-

 - treatment for accidents and emergencies as an outpatient in a hospital’s accident and emergency department.
-Emergency treatment in a walk-in centre is also free of charge (England and Wales only).
+In England and Wales, emergency treatment in a walk-in centre is also free of charge.
 However, if you are referred to an outpatient clinic or admitted to hospital from an accident and emergency department, you will be charged

 - compulsory psychiatric treatment